moveit/moveit_tutorials/doc/visualization/visualization_tutorial.rst

 ---------------
 If you haven't already done so, make sure you've completed the steps in `Getting Started <../getting_started/getting_started.html>`_.

-Step 1: Launch the demo and Configure the Plugin
+Step 1: Launch the Demo and Configure the Plugin
 ------------------------------------------------

 * Launch the demo: ::